Curfew: Etymology

 The word "curfew" /ˈkɜr.fjuː/ comes from the Old French phrase "couvre-feu", which means "cover fire".
 It was later adopted into Middle English as "curfeu", which later became the modern "curfew".
 Its original meaning refers to a law by William the Conqueror that all lights and fires should be covered to extinction at the ringing of an eight o'clock bell to prevent the spread of destructive fire within communities in timber buildings.
 With the same derivation a "curfew" also refers to a device used to cover the embers of a fire at night, allowing it to be re-ignited more easily in the morning.

 Historical

 Curfews have been used since the Middle Ages to limit uprisings among subordinate groups, including Anglo-Saxons under William the Conqueror.
 Prior to the U.S. Civil War, most Southern states placed a curfew on slaves.

-Modern curfews primarily focus on youth as well as during periods of war and other crisis.
+Modern curfews primarily focus on youth as well as during periods of war and other crises.
 In the United States, progressive reformers pushed for curfews on youth, successfully securing bans on children's nighttime presence on streets in cities such as Louisville, Kentucky and Lincoln, Nebraska.
 General curfews were also put into place after crises such as the 1871 Chicago Fire.

 Wartime curfews were also implemented during the First and Second World Wars.
 A formal curfew introduced by the British board of trade ordered shops and entertainment establishments to extinguish their lights by 10:30 p.m. to save fuel during World War I.